 If you are employed in Roswell, GA, you are most likely covered by workers’ compensation.
 Coverage starts when you begin work and applies to everyone from top executives to hourly, entry-level employees.
 Sometimes, a worker’s compensation claim goes smoothly, but that’s not always the case.

-If you’re having trouble with your claim, talk to a Roswell workers’ compensation lawyer as soon as possible.
+If you’re having trouble with your claim, talk to a Roswell personal injury lawyer as soon as possible.
 We’ve been handling work injury claims for the past 20 years and know how to make insurance companies pay.

 Call our law office or complete the online form for a free case evaluation.